HyperAdam/Phantom-Script/README.md

-Let the game load, inject synapse and execute.
-Click "execute silent aim" on the gui and you can drag it out of the way.
-Combine with esp and have fun :)
+Completely changed the old Gui, made new one with tabs but i will polish it soon Let the game load, inject synapse then execute the script.
+Comes with esp now.
+Enjoy :)